Prabhjeet-kaur98/Code-Quality/README.md

 Includes meaningful comments and documentation.

 Modularity:
-Code is modular and follows the Single Responsibility Principle.
+Code is modular and follows the Single Responsibility Principle

 Testing:
 Includes unit tests where appropriate.